creating a

 ROUND TABLE | Porto City Council

-Ana Paula Pego, i3S - Instituto de Investigação e Inovação em Saúde da Universidade do Porto, Portugal
+Ana Paula Pêgo, Member of the Board of Directors and Head of Strategy and Value Creation, i3S – Instituto de Investigação e Inovação em Saúde, Universidade do Porto, Portugal

 Panellists